geekjr/geekjr.github.io/intelPython.md

 ![](pandas.png?raw=true)
 Pandas sees the largest improvement, with a staggering 200% reduction in training time when loading a 3.22GB CSV.

-Overall, there was a 83% imporvemnt to speed when using Intel Python.
+Overall, there was a 83% improvemnt to speed when using Intel Python.
 However, some libraries see larger improvements then others.